mwojnars/chatgpt-name-parser/README.md

    list of entity labels is identical to the ground truth list of labels.

-C. **Entity-level Label Match Accuracy** (function `calc_equal_labels_in_line`) - the percentage of labels in the output that are identical to the ground truth labels, averaged over all ground-truth labels in all samples; here, more complex samples (with more entities) contribute more to the metric, unlike the previous metrics, which are calculated on a per-sample basis and treat each sample - whether short or long - equally.
+C. **Entity-level Label Match Accuracy** (function `calc_equal_labels_in_line`) - the percentage of labels in the output that are identical to the ground truth labels on the corresponding positions in a line (order of entities preserved), averaged over all ground-truth labels in all samples; complex samples (with more entities) contribute more to the metric, unlike in the previous metrics which are calculated on a per-sample basis and then averaged over all samples.

-It should be noted that ChatGPT occasionally changes the raw text of the input names, e.g., by adding missing dots after prefixes or initials.
-If this behavior is undesired, the output can be easily fixed by additional post-processing - not included in the current version of the parser.
-The metrics B and C only compare the entities' labels and not their contents, which makes them more robust to this type of occasional alterations in the raw text.
+It should be noted that ChatGPT occasionally changes the raw text of the input names, e.g., by adding missing dots after prefixes or initials, or by removing surrounding quotes and parentheses around nicknames.
+If this behavior is undesired, the output can be easily fixed by post-processing, which is not included in the current version of the parser.
+The metrics B and C only compare the entities' labels, not their contents, which makes them more robust to this type of occasional alterations in the raw text.

 The metric C is treated as the primary one, because - unlike the other two - it counts accuracy on a per-entity, rather than per-sample, basis.